 2. Nomadland, directed by Chloé Zhao

 Adapted from the non-fiction book by Jessica Bruder, Nomadland features Frances McDormand as a widow who chooses to live in the community of modern nomads, van and RV dwellers in the Western States of America.
 Zhao is a master of realistic filmmaking.
 Nomadland is shot in situ among these older itinerant workers called ‘Camperforce’.
 A revealing docudrama with stunning cinematography and thought-provoking perspective on the essence of living.
-My review on Vague Visages.
+My review on Ripple Effects and Vague Visages.

 3. Driveways, directed by Andrew Ahn

 One of Brian Dennehy’s last films before his passing in April this year at 81.
 A Korean War veteran strikes up friendship with a lonely eight-year-old boy.
 Here’s an excerpt from my review on AAPress: Driveways shows us the power of caring human relationships and the change love can bring, yet painfully unfurls the precariousness of life.
 On a large existential canvas, it paints with personal, relatable strokes.